Winners and losers of the Iowa caucuses

 The caucuses winnowed the field, as they often do, with businessman Vivek Ramaswamy suspending his campaign after a lowly fourth-place showing.
 Ramaswamy endorsed Trump, as expected.

-The weather was a major factor in this year’s caucuses as a polar vortex plunged Iowa into temperatures well below zero.
+The weather was a major factor in this year’s caucuses, as a polar vortex plunged Iowa temperatures well below zero.
 Monday appears to have been the coldest caucus day ever.

 Somewhere around 112,000 Iowans caucused, well shy of the record of approximately 186,000 set in 2016.